 The 2001 census defines a dwelling as a self-contained unit of accommodation.
 It is self-contained where all the rooms (in particular the basic facilities such as kitchen and bathroom) are behind a door that only the household can use.
 A dwelling can consist of one household space (self-contained) or more than one household space (shared).

-This is a fee payable if you repay your mortgage, either in full or in part, before the end of the penalty period.
+This is a fee payable if you repay your mortgage, either in full or in part, earlier than the agreed term or deal period.
 These fees typically range from 1 to 5% of the loan amount.
-The penalty normally applies for the same time that you fix your interest rate or enjoy the benefit of a tracker or discount, however is not limited to just these events.
+The agreed term or deal period normally applies for the same time that you fix your interest rate or enjoy the benefit of a tracker or discount, however is not limited to just these events.

 The EPC shows the current energy rating of a property as well as ways that the rating could be improved